ssensini/Drools-on-OpenShift/README.md

 KIE Server
 ==========

-Officially, KIE Server provides an standalone Drools execution environment to execute your Drools rules.
+Officially, KIE Server provides a standalone Drools execution environment to execute your Drools rules.

 There are two available images:

 **KIE Server**

 It's the base Docker image for KIE Server.
-It's purpose is to be used as base for extending and creating your own images that uses KIE Server runtime environment.
+Its purpose is to be used as base for extending and creating your own images that uses KIE Server runtime environment.

 **KIE Server showcase**